cici-xingyu-zheng/Dream2024/README.md

 Second, to extend the data to other Ravia experiments, it would be lovely to have:

 1. experiment 1
-2. experiment 2
+2. experiment 2 :white_check_mark:
 3. experiment 3, the perfume one (if the CIDs are available)
-4. experiment 6
+4. experiment 6 :white_check_mark: